crealime/kottans-frontend/README.md

 ### Learn Git Branching
 - I learned new commands rebase, cherry-pick, began to better understand the concept of HEAD.
-- I was surprised that there is such convenient interactive program for learning
+- I was surprised that there is such convenient interactive program for learning.
-- I'll try to use cherry-pick in my work
+- I'll try to use cherry-pick in my work.

 <details>
 <summary>Screenshots</summary>